ianrhamilton/fastlane-plugin-saucectl/config.md

 | ***false*** | `String` | Test run distribution method. | `class`        |

 ### Why distribute tests?
-One of the main drawbacks of the native sauce platform is the long running test run or suite videos.
+One of the only drawbacks of the native sauce platform is the long running test runs or suite videos.
 Long running videos make it difficult to debug failures, for example; if you have a single suite of tests that takes 10 minutes to execute, and that execution contains a single failure, you would need need scroll through a ten minute video in order to view the test failure.
 This can be quite frustrating!
 If you distribute suites by test case it may take slightly longer, however you will save far more time debugging failures, and can save and share a short video of the exact failure.

 ## Espresso Test distribution options

-The Saucectl plugin will scan the specified path to tests for test classes, test cases, or packages.
+The saucectl plugin will scan the specified path to tests for test classes, test cases, or packages.
 The plugin will then instruct saucectl to treat each specified option as a suite per specified device(s) or virtual device(s).

 | Distribution method       | Description                                                                    |